 Decaying organics produce heat and the more such heat, the faster the action.
 Larger volumes produce more heat.
 So, if you want extra fast action, add the components all at once (at least half a bin full), mix them well and aerate them frequently.
 Chemical compost starters are not necessary though a little well-rotted animal or bird manure, compost or bone meal may speed it slightly.
 It is interesting to measure the temperature in the middle of the pile with a soil thermometer or from the feel of an inserted steel poker.
 If the temperature exceeds 60 C (140 F) most weed seeds will be killed.

 If you are careful to exclude a few harmful materials, most kitchen and garden organic wastes make good compost material, vegetables, fruit, tea bags, coffee grounds, crushed eggshells, grass, plants, leaves, seaweed, sawdust, small amounts of paper, weeds if they have not gone to seed, etc. Woody or large material should be shredded with a machete, a lawn mower or a shredding machine.
 Thin layers of wood ashes add potash to the pile.
 Manure and other fertilizers can be used to enrich the mixture.
 Earthworms, especially red wrigglers, are good for the compost.

 What Not to Compost

-Do not add any meat, fat, animal wastes or litter, human waste, diseased plants or vegetables, sludge, mud, gravel, coloured paper, non-biodegradable or toxic materials.
+Do not add any fat, animal wastes or litter, human waste, diseased plants or vegetables, sludge, mud, gravel, BBQ ashes or coals, invasive plants, coloured paper, non-biodegradable or toxic materials.
 It would be a shame to spoil the brew with any of these undesirable materials.